janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 The other method is to configure the Azure Monitor _monitoring_ add-on which also allows you to [send Prometheus metrics to the Log Analytics workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-prometheus-logs).
 These metrics can then be queried using [Log Analytics queries](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query#prometheus-metrics) as well as be visible in a Grafana instance.

 In both methods, we can configure the metrics scraping to scrap from pods based on pod Annotations.
+Follow the steps below depending on how the Backstage Showcase application is deployed.

+#### Helm deployment

 To add annotations to the backstage pod, add the following to the Janus Helm chart `values.yaml`:

 ```yaml title="values.yaml"
 upstream: